 First impressions matter, and a repeatable client onboarding process is essential to avoid issues with clients down the line.

-At this initial stage, you’ll need to gather a few key insights, such as:
+At this initial stage, you’ll need to gather a few key insights using a client onboarding form or questionnaire, such as:

 Your clients’ names, contact information, and preferred methods of communication